 Backlog consists of revenues we reasonably expect to recognize over the next 12 months under existing contracts.
 The revenues to be recognized may relate to a combination of one-time fees for system sales and recurring fees for support and maintenance and TruBridge services.
-As of March 31, 2017, we had a twelve-month backlog of approximately \$24.6 million in connection with non-recurring system purchases and approximately \$214.9 million in connection with recurring payments under support and maintenance, Cloud EHR contracts, and TruBridge services.
-As of March 31, 2016, we had a twelve-month backlog of approximately \$16.4 million in connection with non-recurring system purchases and approximately \$208.6 million in connection with recurring payments under support and maintenance and TruBridge services.
+As of June 30, 2017, we had a total backlog of approximately \$37.2 million in connection with non-recurring system purchases and approximately \$217.2 million in connection with recurring payments under support and maintenance, Cloud EHR contracts, and TruBridge services.
+Of the \$37.2 million in non-recurring backlog as of June 30, 2017, approximately \$16.1 million represents firm orders for incremental applications associated with stage three meaningful use requirements of the ARRA's EHR incentive program.
+On August 2, 2017, the CMS announced a final rule that effectively delays the requirement for stage three compliance from the first day of 2018 to the first day of 2019.
+As a result, we are unable to estimate with a reasonable amount of certainty what amount of the stage three backlog is expected to be recognized as revenue over the next twelve months.
+As of June 30, 2016, we had a twelve-month backlog of approximately \$15.5 million in connection with non-recurring system purchases and approximately \$210.8 million in connection with recurring payments under support and maintenance and TruBridge services.